chippyash/Matrix/README.md

     //same as :
     $comp = new Matrix\Transformation\Transpose;
     $mB = $comp($mA);
+    //or
+    $mB = $mA->transform($comp);
 </pre>

+Transformations supported:

+*  Cofactor - return the cofactor matrix of a vertice
+*  Colreduce - return matrix reduced by 1+ columns
+*  Colslice - return a slice (1+) of the matrix columns
+*  Concatenate - return matrix with extra matrix appended to the right
+*  Diagonal - reduce a matrix to its diagonal elements substituting non diagonal entries with zero
+*  MFunction - apply a function to every entry in the matrix
+*  Reflect - reflect matrix on X plane, Y plane, y=x plane and through origin
+*  Rotate - rotate matrix through 90, 180 or 270 degrees
+*  Rowreduce - return matrix reduced by 1+ rows
+*  Rowslice - return a slice (1+) of matrix rows
+*  Stack - return matrix stacked on top of extra matrix
+*  Transpose - return matrix with rows and columns swapped around the diagonal

 #### The magic invoke methods allow you to write in a functional way